urbn/URBNConvenience/README.md

 * __URBNTextField:__ Because designers like text insets and padding, this subclass adds `edgeInsets`.
 These insets work with all `UITextField`’s subviews (text, editing, left view, clear button, & right view).

+* __NSDate+URBN:__ A category on `NSDate` to get human-readable information about the duration between two dates.

+* __UIImage+URBN:__ The current FP app has a lot of asset bloat.
+This category provides a way to cache/reuse image assets drawn with CoreGraphics.

 ## Requirements

 URBNConvenience has been tested on iOS 7 and up.
 Though it may work on lower deployment targets.
 ARC is required.